-The following data were collected by the Behavioral Risk Factor Surveillance System during 2005-2009 and represent noninstitutionalized civilian women 18 years and older living in Georgia.
-The age groups analyzed correspond to the target groups served by the Breast and Cervical Cancer Program of Georgia (see page 11).
+The following data were collected by the Behavioral Risk Factor Surveillance System during 2006-2010 and represent non-institutionalized civilian women 18 years and older living in Georgia.
+The age groups analyzed correspond to the target groups served by the Breast and Cervical Cancer Program of Georgia (see page 15).

 Pap Test: All women were asked if they had ever had a hysterectomy.
-Among women 21 years and older who reported that they had not had a hysterectomy, 96 percent reported that they had ever had a Pap test.
-Of these, 71 percent reported having had a Pap test within the last year, while 92 percent reported having had a Pap test sometime within the past three years.
+Among women 21 years and older with no history of hysterectomy, 97 percent reported that they had ever had a Pap test.
+Of these, 71 percent reported having had a Pap test within the last year, while 91 percent reported having had a Pap test sometime within the past three years.